-Figure 11 shows the various stages of filtering that are employed in a typical AD73322 application.
-In Figure 11a we see the transfer function of the external analog antialias filter.
+Figure 7 shows the various stages of filtering that are employed in a typical AD73311L application.
+In Figure 7a we see the transfer function of the external analog antialias filter.
 Even though it is a single RC pole, its cutoff frequency is sufficiently far away from the initial sampling frequency (DMCLK/8) that it takes care of any signals that could be aliased by the sampling frequency.
 This also shows the major difference between the initial oversampling rate and the bandwidth of interest.
-In Figure 11b, the signal and noise-shaping responses of the sigmadelta modulator are shown.
+In Figure 7b, the signal and noise-shaping responses of the sigma-delta modulator are shown.
 The signal response provides further rejection of any high frequency signals while the noise-shaping will push the inherent quantization noise to an out-of-band position.
-The detail of Figure 11c shows the response of the digital decimation filter (Sinc-cubed response) with nulls every multiple of DMCLK/256, which corresponds to the decimation filter update rate for a 64 kHz sampling.
-The nulls of the Sinc3 response correspond with multiples of the chosen sampling frequency.
-The final detail in Figure 11d shows the application of a final antialias filter in the DSP engine.
+The detail of Figure 7c shows the response of the digital decimation filter (Sinc-cubed response) with nulls every multiple of DMCLK/256, which is the decimation filter update rate.
+The final detail in Figure 7d shows the application of a final antialias filter in the DSP engine.
 This has the advantage of being implemented according to the user's requirements and available MIPS.
-The filtering in Figures 11a through 11c is implemented in the AD73322.
+The filtering in Figures 7a through 7c is implemented in the AD73311L.